jlian014/Clientproject_DSI_LA6/README.md

   └───yelp_academic_dataset_photo.json (495k rows)

 ```
-We only used the Business JSON file to conduct analysis.
-An example of the Business JSON file, is below:
+We only used the Business JSON file to conduct out analysis.
+An example of the Business JSON file is below:

 business_id | attributes | categories	| city | full_address | hours | latitude | longitude | name | neighborhoods | open | review_count | stars | state | type
 :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |